mdolab/prefoil/doc/examples.rst

    :end-before: # rst PLOT end

 pyFoil performs most of its functionality through the use of the :class:`Airfoil` class.
-The :meth:`readCoordFile` returns a set of coordinates that can be used to initialize the :class:`Airfoil`.
+:meth:`readCoordFile` returns a set of coordinates that can be used to initialize the :class:`Airfoil`.
 Then the airfoil can be visualized by calling :meth:`plot`, which returns a ``matplotlib.pyplot.Figure`` object.
-The resulting plot is shown below.
+The resulting figure is shown below.

 .. image:: images/airfoil.png

 Sampling an Airfoil
 -------------------
-Typically, when performing computational analysis on airfoil, constant point spacing along the chord of the airfoil is wasteful.
+Typically, when performing computational analysis on an airfoil, constant point spacing along the chord is wasteful.
 The leading and trailing edges of an airfoil have flow features defined by a much smaller length scale than the flow features near the mid-chord.
 A uniform grid fine enough to capture the flow features at the leading and trailing edges would use more points than necessary near the mid-chord, wasting computational resources.
 Grids can be generated with less cells that retain the same level of accuracy, by putting smaller cells near the ends of the airfoil and larger cells in the middle.